Heroic efforts: How far to push others, and yourself?

 But as the entire world struggles, I encourage you to be intentional about how you approach heroic efforts, including the ROI on your commitments and how they fit your agency’s Values, Goals, and Resources (VGR).
 Good luck!

 Questions: How do you approach Heroic Efforts at your agency?
-Does the pandemic change your values as an agency leader, or does it reaffirm your commitment?
+Do times of crisis change your values as an agency leader, or does it reaffirm your commitment?